lauracion/lacion/content/home/about.md

 # Greetings, stranger.

 I am a Biostatistician transitioning to Data Science.
-I especialize in some areas of Health Sciences.
+I specialize in some areas of Health Sciences.
 I am passionate about changing the way applied stats is taught and practiced.

 I have so much to learn and do that it seems I will be needing some extra lives to accomplish all.
 In the meantime, I also mother two adorable sons in [Buenos Aires](https://en.wikipedia.org/wiki/Buenos_Aires).